 Roadblocks Which Could Prevent This Goal from Being Achieved:

-- A powerful enemy who has the resources to track one down
+- A powerful enemy who has the resources to track down the character

-- An injury or illness that hits as one is trying to escape
+- An injury or illness occurring as they’re trying to escape

-- Being victimized by others as one escapes (extortion for safe passage, trading one dangerous associate for another, etc.)
+- Being victimized by others in the escape attempt (extortion for safe passage, trading one dangerous associate for another, etc.)

-- Escaping initially but not fully and therefore being forced to live on the run (never fully achieving safety and security)
+- Escaping but having to live on the run, never fully achieving safety and security…

 Possible Fallout For the Protagonist if This Goal Is Not Met: